 Here’s what AI-powered outreach actually looks like for a recruiter:

-Pin scans 850M+ candidate profiles to identify the right people, then runs personalized multi-channel outreach that produces a 48% response rate.
+Pin scans 850M+ candidate profiles to identify the right talent, then runs personalized multi-channel outreach that delivers 5x better response rates than industry averages.
 The sourcing and outreach happen in a single workflow - no switching between a sourcing tool, an email platform, a LinkedIn extension, and a spreadsheet.
+Built by the team that built and sold Interseller to Greenhouse, Pin is purpose-built for recruiters who need both database depth and outreach performance in one platform.
 For a deeper look at how AI candidate sourcing feeds into outreach, that guide covers the full pipeline.

-If you're spending most of your week on manual outreach and follow-ups, automating candidate outreach is the highest-ROI place to start.
+Spending most of your week on manual outreach and follow-ups?
+Automating candidate outreach is the highest-ROI place to start.

 Recruiting Email FAQ